leanprover/theorem_proving_in_lean4/tactics.md

 As with ``have``, you can leave the type implicit by writing ``let a := 3 * 2``.
-The difference between ``let`` and ``have`` is that ``let`` introduces a local definition in the context, so that the definition of the local constant can be unfolded in the proof.
+The difference between ``let`` and ``have`` is that ``let`` introduces a local definition in the context, so that the definition of the local declaration can be unfolded in the proof.

 We have used ``.`` to create nested tactic blocks.
 In a nested block, Lean focuses on the first goal, and generates an error if it has not